 But I’ve been noticing that it seems like I could be in the minority.
 Just last week I was at a department store getting an insanely good deal on some extremely fluffy pillows when I noticed hysteria in the shoe department.
 People were losing their minds over a sales associate not getting the correct shoe sizes out fast enough.

-It was insane.
+It was a clown show.
 The young woman was basically a teenager and she looked close to tears.
 The person that was ringing up my pillows noticed my face and said that people have “gotten horrible” and that in her retail sales career of 17 years she’s never seen customers “act so awful” as they do now.

 I asked why she thought this was happening and she responded with, “the pandemic has turned people into animals.”